Sweetpotato3/DualGPUOptimizer/README.md

 ### Application Not Starting

-If the main application fails to start:
+If the application fails to start:

 1. Try the direct application first: `python run_direct_app.py`
 2. Check the logs in the `logs` directory for specific errors